 Early Life and Career of Ishwar Chandra Vidyasagar

-His family economic condition was not so well and he laid their childhood with extreme poverty.
-He received the basic education in the village Paatshaal and learned the basic skills of reading, writing, Sanskrit, and arithmetic.
+His family’s economic condition was not so well and he laid their childhood with extreme poverty.
+He received basic education in the village Paatshaal and learned the basic skills of reading, writing, Sanskrit, and arithmetic.

-Ishwar was a brilliant student in the educational carrier and focused all of his time to study books to quench the thirst for knowledge.
+Ishwar was a brilliant student in the educational carrier and focused all of his time studying books to quench the thirst for knowledge.